-Games for Windows - LIVE is unavailable to finished games.
-This functionality is not included in the redistributable version of the XNA Framework.
-A game that attempts to use these components without XNA Game Studio installed will result in a GamerServicesNotAvailableException.
+Games for Windows - LIVE is not available to finished games.
+This functionality is not included in the redistributable version of the XNA Framework, and a game that attempts to use these components without XNA Game Studio installed will result in a GamerServicesNotAvailableException.

 If you would like to share your XNA Game Studio game with other Windows users, but do not want to share your source code and assets, you can create an installable package that contains your game binaries and the necessary redistributable files.

 The ClickOnce publishing feature of Visual Studio provides a convenient way to produce a portable installation package for distribution on a CD, Web site, or other media.

 You may package XNA Game Studio game projects for use without XNA Game Studio installed only for the Windows platform.

 You can use one of the following methods to create a portable install package:

 - Using ClickOnce Publishing

 - You can use the ClickOnce publishing feature of Visual Studio to build and create an installation package for your XNA Game Studio game.
 This method will automatically ensure that all required supporting files are included in your installation package.